-Adjust Calories to their Workload:
+Adjust energy intake to match their workload:

-- On retiring from racing your horse will be using far fewer calories than they were in training - It is important to reduce their calorie intake to reflect this ñ if this is not done it can lead to problems such as obesity or tying up - Their diet should be gradually changed according to their new workload - Our Nutritional Advisors can provide you with more information on how much to feed and which feeds will be most suitable
+- On retiring from racing your horse will be using less energy than they were in training - It is important to reduce their energy intake to reflect this if this is not done it can lead to problems such as obesity - Their diet should be gradually changed according to their new workload - Our Nutritional Advisors can provide you with more information on how much to feed and which feeds will be most suitable

-Pasture Mix or Cubes could be ideal for Thoroughbreds who will be in light work.
+Pasture Mix could be ideal for Thoroughbreds who will be in light work.
 Thoroughbreds going into medium or hard work could thrive on our Staypower Muesli or Cubes.

-Make All Dietary Changes Gradually:
+Make all dietary changes gradually:

-Racehorses are typically fed large amounts of cereal-based feeds and due to risk of injury and intense training regimes many will have limited access to pasture

-• The micro-organisms in their digestive tract will have adapted to a high starch, low fibre diet

-Sudden turnout onto lush pasture could lead to digestive upsets - it is better to start on a diet similar to what your horse is used to and gradually increase grazing and decrease concentrates

-• Change your ex-racehorse over to their new diet slowly over a period of 2 to 4 weeks

-Yea-Sacc and Digestive Support could help to maintain healthy hindgut function during this period
+- Racehorses are typically fed large amounts of cerealbased feeds and due to risk of injury and intense training regimes many will have limited access to pasture - The micro-organisms in their digestive tract will have adapted to a high starch, low fibre diet - Sudden turnout onto lush pasture could lead to digestive upsets - it is better to start on a diet similar to what your horse is used to and gradually increase grazing and decrease concentrates - Change your ex-racehorse over to their new diet slowly over a period of 2 to 4 weeks - Digestive Support could support a healthy hindgut function during this period

-Call us now for free expert nutritional advice: 01832 737300
+Call us now for expert nutritional advice: 01270 782223

-FEEDING THE EX RACEHORSE
+FEEDING THE EX-RACEHORSE

-Increase Dietary Fibre:
+Increase dietary fibre:

-- Horses should eat between 2 and 2.5% of their bodyweight in fibre per day - Racehorses often receive a lot less than this which can lead to gastric ulceration or stereotypic behaviours - It is important to gradually increase your horse's fibre intake through hay, haylage or pasture - Feeding a chaff such as Fibergy or Alfalfa with meals is a great way to add essential fibre to their diet
+- Horses should eat between 1.5 and 2% of their bodyweight in fibre (dry matter) per day - Racehorses often receive a lot less than this which can lead to gastric ulceration or stereotypic behaviours - It is important to gradually increase your horse's fibre intake through hay, haylage or pasture - Feeding a chaff such as Fibergy or Alfalfa with meals is a great way to add essential fibre to their diet